-Geography puts this understanding of social and physical processes within the context of places and regions - recognising the great differences in cultures, political systems, economies, landscapes and environments across the world, and the links between them.
+Geography puts this understanding of social and physical processes within the context of place - recognising the great differences in cultures, political systems, economies, landscapes and environments across the world, and exploring the links between them.
 Understanding the causes of differences and inequalities between places and social groups underlie much of the newer developments in human geography.

 Geography provides an ideal framework for relating other fields of knowledge.
 It is not surprising that those trained as geographers often contribute substantially to the applied management of resources and environments.

 Geography is, in the broadest sense, an education for life and for living.
-Learning through geography – whether gained through formal learning or experientially through travel, fieldwork and expeditions – helps us all to be more socially and environmentally sensitive, informed and responsible citizens and employees.
+Learning through geography – whether gained through formal learning or experientially through travel, fieldwork and expeditions – helps us all to be more socially and environmentally sensitive, better informed, and more responsible as citizens and employees.